DenisonEnterprises/catering-calendar/README.md

 # Denison Enterprises - Piper Project
 A project integrating scheduling and catering for student use.
-Objective: minimize food waste and provide service to Denison students.
+Objective: minimize some food waste and provide service to Denison students.